cheshire-cat-ai/docs/mkdocs/technical/plugins/tools.md

 ### External library & the cat parameter

 Tools are extremely flexible as they allow to exploit the whole Python ecosystem of packages.
-Thus, we can update our tool making use of the [Currency Converter](https://github.com/alexprengere/currencyconverter) package.
+Thus, you can update our tool making use of the [Currency Converter](https://github.com/alexprengere/currencyconverter) package.
+To deal with [dependencies](dependencies.md), you need write the 'currencyconverter' library in a `requirements.txt` inside the `myplugin` folder.
 Moreover, here is an example of how you could use the `cat` parameter passed to the tool function.

 #### Implementation